 The problem is that what is the business case for using S/4HANA?

-What I love about Philip Howard’s writing is that he presents things and thinks about things in a way that is in stark contrast with how most people interpret an issue.
+I love Philip Howard’s writing because he presents things and thinks about things in a way that is in stark contrast with how most people interpret an issue.
 Therefore he makes me think about things in a new way.
 There are several paragraphs in this paper that present things in a way that I had never thought of before.
 I knew the components, but I never thought of presenting ideas in that way.

-Unlike a lot of material released as research, I consider Philip’s work to really attempt to get to the core truth of the covered topic.
+Unlike a lot of material released as research, I consider Philip’s work to really attempt to get to the covered topic’s core truth.
 This article by Bloor Research receives a 10 out of 10 for accuracy.
-We have evaluated many articles on S/4HANA, and it is very rare that an article scores higher than a 6 for accuracy.
+We have evaluated many articles on S/4HANA, and an article rarely scores higher than a 6 for accuracy.